Actindo-AG/Documentation/POS/Operation/05_ManageCashRegister.md

 ## Cash out the register

-If you withdraw cash without a purchase being made, for instance if you take out a partial amount before closing time, you must log that in the cash register.
+If you withdraw cash, for example, because you are withdrawing change for another cash register, you must log that in the cash register.

 #### Prerequisites